TartanLlama/cpp-documentation-example/README.md

 If you want to reuse this as a starting point for your development:

+### Virtual environment

 - Rename the virtual environment in activate.* and adapt .gitignore accordingly
+- run deactivate
+- remove the old virtual environment
+- activate again

-- Rename the MySuperApp in
+### Rename MySuperApp in

 - CMakeLists.txt : To adapt the name of the CMake project (used as: @CMAKE_PROJECT_NAME@)
-  - software/app/CMakeLists.txt : Change the name of the executable to be built
-  - docs/source/index.rst : The title of the documentation
 - docs/source/conf.py : Configuration of the Sphinx/Breathe documentation

-- run deactivate
-- activate again